childoftherion/OFAP/considerations/measure-3-funding-mechanism.md

 (c) Phased funding as program rolls out

 **412.315 - Federal Fund Coordination**
+(a) Federal SNAP benefits are distributed directly to eligible individuals through the federal program, separate from the Oregon Food Security Fund
+(b) The Oregon Food Assistance Program provides state-funded benefits that supplement or replace federal benefits when federal funds are unavailable
+(c) When federal SNAP funds are available, eligible households may receive both federal and state benefits (federal benefits distributed directly, state benefits from Oregon Food Security Fund)
-(a) When federal SNAP funds are available, state funds may supplement (b) When federal funds are unavailable, state funds provide full support (c) Department shall maximize federal matching when possible (d) Federal funds received for food assistance shall be deposited in fund
+(d) When federal funds are unavailable, the Oregon Food Security Fund provides full support through state-funded benefits (e) Federal funds for food assistance shall NOT be deposited into the Oregon Food Security Fund; federal benefits are distributed directly to recipients through federal programs
+(f) The Department shall coordinate program administration to ensure seamless service for households receiving both federal and state benefits

 ## Rationale for Funding Approach